 Kenya supports the previous call by the African Union against partial or non-inclusive electoral process.
 Any attempts to extend the mandate of the Government which expired on 8th February 2021 should also be avoided as it could aggravate the situation and further compromise the security situation.

-Kenya’s firmly believes that

-the needs of the Somali people must be prioritised beyond any parochial and personal or sectoral political interests.
-If the political élites can come to this realization, consensus will be possible – then the elections will take place - And the country will be able to focus once again on critical issues especially: dealing with the rising threat of the AQ-affiliated Al-Shabaab terrorist group ; COVID-19 response ; and socio-economic development.
+Kenya’s believes that delay is growing the confidence of Al Shabaab to feel it is close to a government in waiting.
+Its attacks have accelerated, and its ability to intimidate and present itself as a legitimate actor is growing.

+I wish to remind this Council that the transition we all wish for requires that this deadly enemy be degraded sufficiently to allow for Somalia’s political and security order to be able to stand firmly.

+Kenya and the A3+1 in the last few weeks called for the recognition of the link between political inclusion and effective national security.
+Kenya regrets that we are not traveling in that desired direction.

-In view of these, Kenya supports the proposed press elements calling for swift resolution of the outstanding issues to pave way for holding of an all-inclusive and credible elections as agreed upon on 17th September 2020.
+In view of these, and to make a clear and strong united Council statement, Kenya supports the proposed press elements calling for swift resolution of the outstanding issues to pave way for holding of an all-inclusive and credible elections.

+I request the SRSG to shed light on the areas the parties could be willing to compromise on.
+Also how the expiry of the term of the current Government has impacted movement toward the elections with stronger opposition emerging.

 I thank you